Ayodhya case: How Ram Lalla became a party in the court

 Ayodhya case: 1528 to 2019, a timeline

 Idols have been recognised to be juristic persons in Hindu law, which personifies the deity as a legal person.
-A Hindu idol is recognised by courts as a juristic entity having a judicial status, and its interests are attended to by a person who is in charge of the deity and who under law is its guardian or manager.
+A Hindu idol is recognised by courts as a juristic entity having a judicial status, and its interests are attended to by a person who is in charge of the deity and who under the law is its guardian or manager.

 The property in question belongs to the idol as a juristic person and the possession and management of the same are vested with the guardian or the manager.